From/ To: BANGKOK

 Board the mid-morning train at Kanchanaburi Railway Station and ride on an original section of the Burma-Thailand Railway passing over the Bridge over the River Kwai, through the Chungkai Cutting (the first cutting on the southern end constructed by the POWs) and over the spectacular Wang Pho Viaduct.
 Leave the train at Tham Krasae for a closer look at the Wang Pho Viaduct.
 Here the POWs built a series of bridges with towering cliffs on one side and a steep drop to the River Kwai on the other.
 Visit Krasae Cave and as you walk to your transport, explore the local market.
 Proceed to Wang Pho for lunch, about 5 minutes away.

-After lunch, proceed to your overnight stay about 5 minutes away to arrive about 2:00pm.
+After lunch, continue to your overnight stay arriving about 2:00pm.
 Your accommodation is uniquely situated on floating rafts out over the River Kwai.
 This 3 Star Resort provides good quality ensuited and airconditioned rooms that are a tranquil oasis while you watch the river flow by.
-Join in some of the resort’s water activities such as river rafting*, kayaking*, elephant bathing*, have a massage*, swim in the resort’s pool or just relax in preparation for the early start the next day.
+Join in some of the resort’s water activities such as river rafting*, have a swim in the resort’s pool or just relax in preparation for the early start the next day.

 Take in the last light of the day as you mingle with other tour members before enjoying a BBQ buffet dinner at the resort’s restaurant.